surniaulula/wpsso-breadcrumbs/readme.txt

 **Adds Schema BreadcrumbList markup to posts, pages, and custom post types.**

 **Select between using ancestors (page parents, grand-parents, etc.) or categories for breadcrumbs.**

+**Offers the most comprehensive Schema BreadcrumbsList markup of any plugin.**

 **WPSSO Breadcrumbs Markup is *incredibly fast* and coded for performance:**